telefonicaid/fiware-skuld/README.rst

 OS_PASSWORD must be set with the password of the trustee (i.e. the account used to impersonate the users).

+The phase3_delete.py generates a pickle file (named freeresources-<datatime>.pickle) This is a dictionary of users, each entry is a tuple with another two dictionaries: the first references the resources before deletion and the second the resources after deletion.

 Testing
 =======